Kuuuube/kanjigrid/README.md

 - Automatically set language tag based on grouping and manual language tag setting.

+- `Save Image` saves the entire page instead of only the visible portion.

 ## Bug Fixes

 - `Save HTML` and `Save Image` now properly function.